what to do when your kid refuses to go to school

 Teens and Anxiety

 Many teens experience emotions intensely.
-Hormonal changes, academic challenges, social media, the desire to fit in, decisions about college, conflict with parents – these things can create sometimes intolerable emotions that many teens aren’t equipped to handle.
+Hormonal changes, academic challenges, social media, the desire to fit in, decisions about college, conflict with parents – these things can sometimes create intolerable emotions that many teens aren’t equipped to handle.
 A teen learns to alleviate their distress by finding ways to escape or avoid.
 They ask a parent to pick them up from school.
 They avoid social activities.
 They ask to stay home for a “mental health day.”
 They spend what seems like endless amounts of time on social media.
 These behaviors, escaping or avoiding, bring immediate relief to a teen.
 The problem is that avoidance can lessen a teen’s tolerance of distress and can become a pattern of coping.

 What's a Parent to Do?